Book review: Good Omens by Terry Pratchett and Neil Gaiman (Corgi, 1991 )

 Hello, my name is Elder Traxy, and I would like to share with you this most amazing book.
 I don’t even know where to begin, without running around shouting “AAAAAAAHHHH!!!!!” in a fit of ecstasy.
 If I could only ever pick one book to be my favourite, it would be this one.
 I. LOVE.
 IT.

 On a dark and stormy night eleven years ago, the Antichrist was born.
-He was meant to be swapped with the new-born child of the American Cultural Attache, but Hell hadn’t quite counted on a second baby being born in the same place at the same time, and so there’s a bit of a mix-up … The Antichrist is raised by a couple of perfectly ordinary English parents in a small village in Oxfordshire.
+He was meant to be swapped with the new-born child of the American Cultural Attache, but Hell’s business continuity plans didn’t factor in a second baby being born in the same place at the same time, and so there’s a bit of a mix-up … The Antichrist is raised by a couple of perfectly ordinary English parents in a small village in Oxfordshire.

-Meanwhile, the forces of Heaven and Hell – or rather, the angel Aziraphale and the demon Crowley – are doing their very best to make sure the Antichrist doesn’t automatically become, well, the Antichrist, by letting the American Cultural Attache’s son be equally influenced by either side.
-The two beings have grown a little attached to the world of humans, and are loathe to see it go so soon …
+Meanwhile, the forces of Heaven and Hell – or rather, the angel Aziraphale and the demon Crowley – have grown a little attached to the world of humans, and are loathe to see it go so soon so are doing their very best to make sure the Antichrist doesn’t automatically become, well, the Antichrist, by letting the American Cultural Attache’s son be equally influenced by either side …

 Eleven years later, it’s showtime.
 The prophet Agnes Nutter’s professional descendant, Anathema Device, has interpreted the prophecies to mean the End of Days is indeed nigh.
 In a shabby room somewhere in London, the Witchfinder Army (party of two) are on the march, and in Tadfield, Oxon, Adam Young and his friends are just beginning to realise what a remarkable place the world is.